tomfa/notes.webutvikling.org/README.md

 </head>
 ```

-## Deploy

-[Astro docs](https://docs.astro.build/en/guides/deploy/) has a great section and breakdown of how to deploy your own Astro site on various platforms and their idiosyncrasies.

-By default the site will be built (see Commands section above) to a `/dist` directory.

 ## Acknowledgment

-This theme is inspired by [Hexo Theme Cactus](https://github.com/probberechts/hexo-theme-cactus)
+This blog is based and extended from the [Cactus theme](https://github.com/chrismwilliams/astro-theme-cactus), which in turn was inspired by [Hexo Theme Cactus](https://github.com/probberechts/hexo-theme-cactus)

 ## License